anonhyme/gwt-workshop/trunk/GwtWsMvpContacts/README.txt

  - gwt-dispatch
  - gwt-guice

-One of the interesting points is how to test all the code in the JVM, which is the main goal of a Gwt-Mvp application.
-The application has tests which covers the code in a 77%.
+One of the interesting points is how to test almost the code with the JVM, which is the main goal of a Gwt-Mvp application.
+The application test coverage is about 80%.

 Manuel Carrasco Moñino (28-April-2010)